 The way to break out of this is to learn to accept your own laziness.
 It’s okay to feel lazy.
 It’s natural to feel lazy.
 You can work to address your laziness without feeling bad or guilty about it.

 2. Understand Your Source of Laziness or Lack of Motivation

-Next, take the time to understand the roots of your laziness and/or lack of motivation.
+Next, take the time to understand the roots of your laziness and lack of motivation.
 This is one of the most challenging steps to take but also one of the most important.

-To find out the source of your lack of motivation, you have to understand your own motivation style first.
-To do that, take the free assessment What’s Your Motivation Style? so you know what you can do to maximize the strengths of your motivation style.
-Take the assessment now!
+To find out the source of your lack of motivation, you must first understand your motivation style.
+So you know what you can do to maximize the strengths of your motivation style.

 If you can figure out what’s making you feel lazy and unmotivated, you can find a way to prevent or mitigate the effect.

 For example, do you always feel unmotivated at a certain time of day?
 Do feelings of laziness creep in when you don’t have work that challenges you?

 Stress is a common source of a lack of motivation.
 Fifty-seven percent of high-stress employees feel unproductive, compared to 10 percent of low-stress employees.

 Pay attention to your environment, the time of day, the people around you, and the type of work you’re doing.
 Chances are, there’s a pattern.